 The nearest place to stay to the Roman villa is Chedworth village, with a couple of options.
 Baldwin House is a family-run B&B with twin and double bedrooms with private bathrooms and a home-cooked breakfast.
 There’s also the Old Post Office,* a 17th-century self-catering cottage which sleeps two and has a lounge with woodburner, courtyard garden and spiral staircase.

 There are also a few Cotswold pubs with accommodation within a few miles of Chedworth Roman Villa.
 The Inn At Fossebridge* is a cosy pub with a big garden alongside the River Coln and seven Georgian-style en-suite bedrooms.
-Or The Stump,* 4.5 miles away on the Foss Way Roman road, has 10 bedrooms and a buzzing bar which serves pizzas, craft beers and cocktails.
+Or The Stump,* 4.5 miles away on the Fosse Way Roman road, has 10 bedrooms and a buzzing bar which serves pizzas, craft beers and cocktails.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.